kassavin/Ethereum_DApps/README.md

  * [DApp](1_Number/src/index.html)

 ### 2. Store a Nickname
-This DApp allows any user to store a nickname.<br/>
+This DApp allows any user to store their nickname.<br/>
 Framework: -

  * [DApp](2_Nickname/src/index.html)